Keeping your smartphone charged is a challenge in everyday life, and it's even worse when you're traveling.

 To avoid the risk of over-charging and damaging batteries, most chargers dramatically slow down the charging rate as the device on the other end approaches 100%.
 If the phone and charger both support the QC standard, however, they'll alter the voltage based on exactly what the phone battery can handle at that moment.

 To take advantage of this, check whether your phone model supports one of the QC standards, then make sure you're using a charger that also supports that same standard.
-The original charger that came with your phone usually will, or you can buy replacements from most major electronics retailers.
+The original charger that came with your phone will, or you can buy replacements from most major electronics retailers.

 Charge Your Battery Pack Instead